 Hosts: Brooke Burns, Mark Thompson

-It hasn’t aired yet, but it’s been a success in Japan – Hole in the Wall’s genius concept puts competing teams through various cut-out shapes on a moving wall by contorting their bodies to fit the shape.
-Can this Japanese game show translate to U.S. audiences?
-The idea is a little light on substance, if you ask us, but we’re guessing plenty of people who’ve seen the YouTube videos will tune in.
+It was a huge success in Japan, but not so much in the U.S. Hole in the Wall’s genius concept put competing teams through various cut-out shapes on a moving wall by contorting their bodies to fit the shape.
+This hit Japanese game show did not translate to U.S. audiences.
+The idea was a little light on substance if you ask us, but we’re guessing plenty of people who saw the YouTube videos tuned in.